OakTree100/casper_tut_dac/tut_dac.rst

 Section 2: Generating your signal
 ---------------------------------

-For this tutorial we will generate a sine wave in software.
-You can use the provided code, we would recommend that you copy the provided code to a file named ``sine.py``, which you can run in ipython with ``run sine.py``
+For this tutorial we will generate a sine wave in software, then copy it to the ``bram``.

-``sine.py``
+We would recommend that you save the provided code to a file.
+A file named ``sine.py`` in the active directory can be run in ipython with ``run sine.py``.
+All of the variables declared in ``sine.py`` are accessible in that ipython session.

 .. code:: python